berthubert/sqlitewrite/README.md

   CHECK(get<int64_t>(res[0]["c"]) == 1);
 ```

+In readonly mode, you can also pass an extra field to queryT, specifying how many milliseconds the query should be allowed to run.
+An exception is thrown if this time period is exceeded.

 ## JSON helper
 It is often convenient to turn your query results into JSON.
 The helpers `packResultJson` and `packResultJsonStr` in `jsonhelper.cc` benefit from the typesafety provided by `queryT` to create JSON that knows that 1.0 is not "1.0":